swirle13/Keycap-Identifier/README.md

 Please set up a python venv with python 3.7.1 or greater, as this project has dependencies that require python 3.7.x.

 To set up the venv for this, us the command `virtualenv --no-site-packages --distribute .env && source .env/bin/activate && pip install -r requirements.txt`

+I highly recommend using this [github repository](https://github.com/lakshayg/tensorflow-build) for installing a version of tensorflow compiled with your specific CPU to utilize the AVX, AVX2, etc. This will utilize the large-instruction-size caches and increase efficiency and speed of convolution, dot-product, and more.